openreplay/documentation/content/plugins/profiler.md

 metaDescription: "Profiler plugin for OpenReplay."
 ---

-The profiler plugin allows you to measure your JS functions' performance and capture both arguments and result for each function call.
+The profiler plugin allows you to measure your JS functions performance and capture both arguments and result for each call.

 ## Installation